baloghe/wordorderv/README.md

-# Word Order (Vercel)
+# Word Order (Vercel + MongoDB)

 Grammar excercises of type _'Find the correct word order'_.
 Available with a collection of translated Turkish excerpts collected mostly from Youtube.
-Nevertheless anyone can upload his or her own sets in XML.
+Nevertheless anyone can practice with his or her own sets in XML.

-## Deployed on Vercel
+## App deployed on Vercel, quizzez fetched from MongoDB

-Created by copying and modifying the 'Create React App project' on Vercel.
+I created the application by copying and modifying the 'Create React App project' on Vercel.
+Quizzes now reside in MongoDB.

 Also deployed on Vercel: [https://wordorderv.vercel.app/](https://wordorderv.vercel.app/)